-And God saw everything that He had made, and behold, it was very good.
-And there was evening and there was morning, the sixth day.
+And God saw every thing that He had made, and, behold, it was very good.
+And the evening and the morning were the sixth day.
 (Genesis 1:31)

 In Lesson 1.7 we learned that God made everything and that everything He made was good.